wso2/docs-is/en/docs/guides/identity-verification/identity-verification-overview.md

 Through Identity Server, you can configure an IDVP to verify the identity of a user.
 In order to onboard IDVP connectors, you have to deploy the required IDVP connectors from the connector store.

-In order to onboard an IDVP to WSO2 Identity Server, you need to deploy the identity evrification connector artifacts .
+In order to onboard an IDVP to WSO2 Identity Server, you need to deploy the identity verification connector artifacts .

 This section covers the basic configurations of an IDVP.
 Following are the configurations covered in this section: